Can My Dog Eat…?April 13, 2019 2020-05-16 6:26

 We often use them in training situations that are challenging for dogs: Training in a distracting environment, training a new behavior or training a dog with reactivity or anxiety issues.
 Dogs love hotdogs, string cheese, bologna, chicken and roast beef.
 If your dog struggles with paying attention or does not seem to enjoy training with the regular treats, try some human food.
 It might just make all the difference!

-To make finding a food and whether or not it is safe for your dog easier, here is an alphabetical list:
+To make finding a food and whether or not it is safe for dogs to eat easier, here is an alphabetical list:

 Alcohol: No!
 Alcohol in all forms is not suitable for dogs.